ZhikunWu/RareDisease/Pangenome.md

+# pangenome
+Complex genetic variation in nearly complete human genomes

+Building pangenome graphs

+A graph-based genome and pan-genome variation of the model plant Setaria

+Pangenome graph construction from genome alignments with Minigraph-Cactus

+Pangenome analysis provides insight into the evolution of the orange subfamily and a key gene for citric acid accumulation in citrus fruits

+Pan-genome bridges wheat structural variations with habitat and breeding

+Population-level structural variant characterization from pangenome graph

+European ash pangenome reveals widespread structural variation and a diverse genetic basis for low ash dieback susceptibility

+Large-scale gene expression alterations introduced by structural variation drive morphotype diversification in Brassica oleracea

+Structural variation in the pangenome of wild and domesticated barley

+Complete sequencing of ape genomes

+Pan-genome bridges wheat structural variations with habitat and breeding

+Super-pangenome analyses highlight genomic diversity and structural variation across wild and cultivated tomato species

+The pan-genome and local adaptation of Arabidopsis thaliana

+Pangenome analysis reveals genomic variations associated with domestication traits in broomcorn millet

+---

 ## Pangenome analysis reveals genomic variations associated with domestication traits in broomcorn millet

 Genome sequence, genetic diversity and population structure